 Toward the end of the event, as aid stations close, race personnel will transfer drop bags from the peripheral aid stations (Paradise Park, Nu'uanu) back to the Nature Center (Start / Finish).
-Participants are responsible for gathering their drop bags following the event by 18:15 on Sunday, January 20.
+Bags of runners who dropped out may be transferred back earlier.
+Participants are responsible for gathering their drop bags following the event by 18:15 on Sunday, January 17.
 Any items not collected by then will be donated, recycled, or discarded.